nidhhoggr/GdaxTrader/README.md

     "passphrase": "YOUR_GDAX_PASSPHRASE"
   }
 }

->$.defaults.productId: Assuming you have a default goto crypto currency, is used by the seller
->$.defaults.bottomFinderThreshold: Used in place of `process.env.MM` on buyer.js, the min bottom.
->$.defaults.bottomFinderInterval: Number in microseconds to search for the bottom in buyer.js
->$.defaults.peakFinderInterval: Number in microseconds to search for the min peak in seller.js

 ```

+> $.defaults.productId

+Assuming you have a default goto crypto currency, is used by the seller

+> $.defaults.bottomFinderThreshold

+Used in place of `process.env.MM` on buyer.js, the min bottom.

+> $.defaults.bottomFinderInterval

+Number in microseconds of timelapse to search for the bottom in buyer.js

+>$.defaults.peakFinderInterval

+Number in microseconds of timelapse to search for the min peak in seller.js

+>$.defaults.sayInterval

+Number in microseconds of timelapse to allow the speech module to announce the ticker price

+>$.defaults.alarmInterval

+Number in microseconds of timelapse to allow the alarm to sound

 ### Soon To Come